 Exempt employees, because of their positional duties, responsibilities, and level of decision-making authority, shall be excluded from overtime provisions of the FLSA.
 The College District shall pay employees who ae exempt from the overtime pay requirements of the FLSA on a salary basis.
-The salaries of these employees are intended to cover all hours worked, and the College District shall not make deductions that are prohibited under the FLSA.
+The salaries of these employees are intended to cover all hours worked, and the College District of a all on the make deductions that are prohibited under the FLSA.